- What happens once I am accepted?

 What is “at will” employment?

-Note that your employment relationship with the Employer is “at will” – it is not for a specific or definite term and it may be terminated by you or the Employer at any time with or without cause or notice.
+Your employment relationship with the Employer is “at will” – it is not for a specific or definite term and it may be terminated by you or the Employer at any time with or without cause or notice.

 What and when will I be paid?